Best Tablets for Kids (2026)

-The kids' tablet market in April 2026 is split between two winning formulas.
-Tom's Guide, Engadget, and Reviewed all now rank the Apple iPad 11 (A16, 2025) at ~$299-329 as the best overall tablet for kids, citing its 11-inch Liquid Retina display, 11+ hour battery life, and unmatched App Store library.
+As of late April 2026 the kids' tablet market is split between two winning formulas.
+Tom's Guide currently ranks the Apple iPad 11 (A16, 2025) at $299 as the #1 best overall tablet for kids, citing its A16 chip, 10.9-11" Liquid Retina display, 11+ hour battery life, and unmatched App Store library — Reviewed and Engadget continue to feature it among their top picks.
 For dedicated kid-specific hardware, Amazon's Fire lineup still leads: the Amazon Fire HD 10 Kids (~$190) remains the consensus best pick for ages 3-7 across Laptop Mag, Mother & Baby, and Mumsnet, combining a 10.1-inch 1080p display, 14-hour battery life, 1-year Amazon Kids+ subscription, the most robust parental controls on any tablet, and the category's only 2-year worry-free replacement guarantee — all in a chunky, drop-resistant case.
 The trade-off is Tom's Guide's lead: while the iPad's App Store is richer, it ships without a kid-proof case, a free Kids+ library, or free accidental-damage coverage — parents must add $30-80 for a case and ~$50-80/year for AppleCare+. [src1, src2, src3, src7]

 Amazon's Fire tablets benefit from a walled-garden approach: Amazon Kids+ delivers over 20,000 curated, ad-free apps, games, videos, and books, and parents can create up to four child profiles with individual age-based content filters and time limits via the Amazon Parent Dashboard.
 The trade-off is a limited app store compared to iOS or Google Play — heavy gaming and some popular educational apps (Prodigy Math, certain Toca Boca titles) run better on iPads.
-For older kids (ages 6-12), the Fire HD 10 Kids Pro (~$190) swaps the bulky kid-proof case for a slimmer design and adds a curated web browser.
+For older kids (ages 6-12), the Fire HD 10 Kids Pro (now ~$229.98 list at Tom's Guide, often $190-200 elsewhere) swaps the bulky kid-proof case for a slimmer design and adds a curated web browser.
 Samsung's Galaxy Tab A9+ Kids Edition ($270 MSRP, often $200-229 at Best Buy) offers a compelling Android alternative with a bright 11-inch 90Hz display, Samsung Kids mode, and three included Crayo-Pen styluses — though Android Police notes it feels underpowered with only 4 GB RAM. [src1, src3, src5, src7]

 For the youngest users (ages 3-5), the Amazon Fire HD 8 Kids (2024) ($139.99 MSRP, regularly $100 on sale) is the best pocket-sized pick with refreshed 2024 hardware and 3 GB RAM — note that the 2024 generation ships with only a 6-month Amazon Kids+ trial (down from 12 months on the HD 10 Kids).
 The Amazon Fire 7 Kids (~$110) and LeapFrog LeapPad Academy (~$100) remain viable ultra-budget picks for toddlers.
 Budget-conscious families should watch for Amazon's frequent sales — Fire tablets regularly drop 30-50% during Prime Day, Back-to-School, and holiday events. [src2, src4, src6, src9]